UK scientists worried vaccines may not work on S.African coronavirus variant - ITV | Health

 Scientists including BioNTech CEO Ugur Sahin and John Bell, Regius Professor of Medicine at the University of Oxford, have said they are testing the vaccines on the new variants and say they could make any required tweaks in around six weeks.
 "According to one of the government's scientific advisers, the reason for Matt Hancock's 'incredible worry' about the South African COVID-19 variant is that they are not as confident the vaccines will be as effective against it as they are for the UK's variant," ITV political editor Robert Peston said.

-The health ministry and Public Health England did not immediately respond to requests for comment on the report.
+Public Health England said there was currently no evidence to suggest that vaccines will not be effective against the new strain.
+The health ministry did not immediately respond to requests for comment on the report.
 The world's richest countries have started vaccinating their populations to safeguard against a virus that has killed 1.8 million people and crushed the global economy.

 There are currently 60 vaccine candidates in trials, including those that are already being rolled out from AstraZeneca and Oxford, Pfizer and BioNTech , Moderna, Russia's Sputnik V and China's Sinopharm.
 That has helped to lift global financial markets, but the discovery of the new variants has raised fresh alarm.